Traditional Healing in the Philippines

 Manghihilot

-There are two types of hilot in traditional medicine:
+There are two types of hilot or traditional body healers:

-• Manghihilot for pregnancy and childbirth (Magpapaanak) – Assists pregnant women who do not have access to hospitals.
-They are knowledgeable about medicinal plants for prenatal and postnatal care.
+- Traditional birth attendants – They assist pregnant women who don’t have access to hospitals.
+They also know various herbal remedies for prenatal and postnatal care.

 Medico